MoElwekel/Amazon-Website/README.md

 - This is an educational project and is not a real Amazon clone.
 - No actual login or payment functionality exists; all data is static and simulated.

 ---

+## 🧱 Project Base / Credits

+This project is based on the [JavaScript Amazon Project](https://github.com/SuperSimpleDev/javascript-amazon-project) by **SuperSimpleDev**, which provided the starting code and structure.
+I have built upon it by customizing and expanding features, layout, and file organization for learning purposes.

+---